 and if left untreated can cause problems.

-with sutures.
-This type of surgery is generally very successful though there are rare occurrences when the
+This type of surgery is generally very successful though there are rare occurrences when the gland pops back

-gland pops back out.
+out.
 If this should happen then it is generally recommended that the entire gland be removed.
+Should the gland

-Should the gland itself be removed then drops have to be put in the dog’s eye for the rest of its life to
+itself be removed then drops have to be put in the dog’s eye for the rest of its life to prevent what is

 It should be noted that if one of the glands comes lose, the other eye will also be affected.
 Should this happen